melvyniandrag/IntroToJavaFall2019/Homework/Week2/Readme.md

 Shamelessly lifted from here: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-092-introduction-to-programming-in-java-january-iap-2010/assignments/MIT6_092IAP10_assn04.pdf

 The assignment has a lot of words ( it isnt TOO hard, but I don't see the sense in retyping it.
 If the link goes dead, see the Problem2.pdf file in this directory ).

+## Submission Guidelines
+As always, this homework is due promptly by 6:59:59 PM on 9/18/19.